MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 - Coordinates for points that don't belong to what you're identifying.
 - A coordinate rectangle that encloses what you're identifying.

 The more hints you provide, the more precise the model can be.
-However, follow these hint guidelines to avoid inaccurate results or errors.
+Follow these hint guidelines to avoid inaccurate results or errors.

 - Avoid using multiple rectangles in a hint as they can produce an inaccurate mask.
 - Avoid using exclude points exclusively without include points or a rectangle.
 - Don't specify more than the supported maximum of 32 coordinates (1 for a point, 2 for a rectangle) as this will return an error.

 The returned mask is in greyscale-8 format.
-The pixels of the identified object within the mask are 255 (the rest are 0 with no pixels holding any values in between).
+The pixels of the identified object within the mask are 255 (the rest are 0 with no pixels holding any values inbetween).

 ### Identify an object within an image

-The following examples show the various ways you can identify an object within an image.
-We assume that you already have a software bitmap object (`softwareBitmap`) for the input.
+The following examples show ways to identify an object within an image.
+The examples assume that you already have a software bitmap object (`softwareBitmap`) for the input.

-1. First, we ensure the Image Segmentation model is available by calling the IsAvailable method and waiting for the MakeAvailableAsync method to return successfully.
+1. Ensure the Image Segmentation model is available by calling the `IsAvailable` method and waiting for the `MakeAvailableAsync` method to return successfully.

-1. Once the Image Segmentation model is available, we create an object to reference it.
+2. Once the Image Segmentation model is available, create an object to reference it.

-1. Next, we create an ImageObjectExtractor class by passing the image to CreateWithSoftwareBitmapAsync.
+3. Create an `ImageObjectExtractor` class by passing the image to `CreateWithSoftwareBitmapAsync`.

-1. Then we'll create an ImageObjectExtractorHint object (we show other ways to create a hint object with different inputs later in this topic).
+4. Create an `ImageObjectExtractorHint` object.
+Alternative ways to create a hint object with different inputs is demonstrated later in this topic.

-1. Finally, we submit the hint to the model using the GetSoftwareBitmapObjectMask method, which returns the final result.
+5. Submit the hint to the model using the `GetSoftwareBitmapObjectMask` method, which returns the final result.

 ```csharp